nhatbui/pysuite/pookeeper/README.md

 # Contributing

 Please add issues, pull requests, anything that you see fit.
 As stated above, this is an academic (as in 'for my personal understanding', not as in 'for a grade') so any feedback would be extremely helpful.

+I'm particularly interested in the following:

+* What application protocol to use on top of TCP?
+What does ZooKeeper use?

 # "This is a very unfortunate name"